dekanyb47/8080-emulator/README.md

 # 8080-emulator

-Work in progress!
+## Work in progress!

-An emulator of Intel's 8080 microcomputer based on Emulator 101 tutorial
+An emulator of the Intel 8080 microprocessor.

+Based on Emulator 101.